marcelpetrick/DevNotes/BeenThereSeenThat/20230629_Kaggle_MUC/README.md

 ### self-consistency
 * img07
 * todo: add the algorithm from the image
-  * "aggregate by choosing the most consistent answer i the final answer set""
+  * "aggregate by choosing the most consistent answer in the final answer set""
 * good way to tweak the responses to improve the robustness

 ### DIVERSE (diverse verifier on reasoning step)